 Mr. Pelikan also has conducted tiger beetle searches for the past two years in the grassland of Trade Wind Fields Preserve.
 Two tiger beetle species were observed along the sandy trails in the grassland.
-The oblique-lined tiger beetle (Cicindela tranquebarica tranquebarica) is widespread on the Vineyard and the most commonly occurring tiger beetle at Trade Wind Fields.
-A rare invertebrate species found at Trade Wind Fields Preserve is less abundant and state-listed as "special concern" (MA-NHESP 2015d).
+The obliquelined tiger beetle (Cicindela tranquebarica tranquebarica) is widespread on the Vineyard and the most commonly occurring tiger beetle at Trade Wind Fields.
+The searchest abundant and state-listed as "special concern" (MA-NHESP 2015d).
 Tiger beetles belong to the ancient ground-beetle family Carabidae.
 They have extremely large eyes for detecting prey, the tiger beetle's favorite prey being ants.
 Digestive enzymes of the mouth help dissolve the flesh of prey (Leonard and Bell 1999).
 The larvae live in burrows in the soil.
 Some tiger beetle species are in decline and in danger of becoming extinct due to habitat loss and alteration of microhabitat (Leonard and Bell 1999).